 Rub the eraser over the stains, and don’t be afraid to apply some pressure!
 Keep rubbing until the stain is gone (which could take a few minutes, so be patient!)
 And as a word of warning, this part will be messy.
 Make sure to do it over a towel, or even take it outside!

-Step 3 – Treat
+Step 3 – Treat Stains Using White Vinegar or Rubbing Alcohol

 If your stain STILL isn’t gone, it’s time to break out the big guns! ;-) Grab some plain white vinegar or rubbing alcohol, and pour a bit onto a white washcloth.
 (Unlike water, vinegar and rubbing alcohol won’t stain suede!)

 Rub the dampened cloth onto the stain, then let the area dry completely.
-Once it’s dry, use the brush to fluff the fabric back up and brush away any loosened dirt,
+Once it’s dry, use the brush to fluff the fabric back up and brush away any loosened dirt.

-Step 4 – Shave
+Step 4 – Shave with Razor to Restore Smooth Texture to Suede

 Suede fabric can start to look a bit stringy after a while, but it’s easy to take care of using a plain old shaving razor.
 Gently shave the strings off the fabric wherever you notice them.
 After using the razor, use your brush to brush away the stringy bits.

-Step 5 – Brush Again
+Step 5 – “Fluff” the Suede Using Brush

 After all that brushing, scrubbing, and rubbing, the suede can appear a bit dull.
 That’s nothing a bit of vinegar or alcohol can’t fix!
 Rub the suede all over with a white cloth dampened with vinegar or alcohol, then let it dry completely.
 After it’s dry, fluff up the fabric one last time using the brush.
 And voila, your suede will look clean, lustrous, and fabulous!

-Step 6 – Protect
+Step 6 – Apply Suede Protectant Spray

 The final step is to protect your suede so it won’t get quite as dirty in the future.
 You can find suede protectant sprays online, and a lot of them are fairly inexpensive.
 Apply your suede protectant spray according to the package directions.
 Not only will this extra step keep your suede cleaner for longer, it will also make it easier to clean in the future!